-So you have junk cars you want to sell or you are looking for junk car removal but have lost the title. no problem if the vehicle is in your name.
-If the vehicle is not in your name we will cover that too.
+So you have junk cars you want to sell, or you are looking for junk car removal but have lost the title.
+No problem if the vehicle is in your name.
+If the vehicle is not in your name, we will cover that too.
 Junk car removal is not a problem here is how to obtain a lost Texas title.

 OK, I have decided to Sell My Car but Can Not Find the title!

-We are going to go over the steps you will have to go through in order to replace a lost title in Texas.
-A lot of times we get calls from people who have lost their title but the vehicle is in their name.
+We are going to go over the steps you will have to go through to replace a lost title in Texas.
+A lot of times we get calls from people who have lost their title, but the vehicle is in their name.
 Before we start we want to let everybody know that we are not attorneys or we don’t work for the state of Texas.
-We are simply giving you this advice from our own experience, nothing more.
+We are simply giving you this advice from our experience, nothing more.
 Always consult with someone who is licensed to give advice.

 In Texas, the branch of the state government that covers titles is TXDOT or Texas Department of Transportation.
 Not your local county tax office.
 They have offices in almost every major city in Texas.
 Not all of the TXDOT offices do replacement or duplicate titles for the public.
 The closest regional TXDOT office can be located at http://txdmv.gov/regional-service-centers.

 What do I Need to Replace My Lost Title